Three Kids Mine

 Defunct mine in Henderson, Nevada, U.S.

 The Three Kids Mine is a defunct open-pit manganese mine in Henderson, Nevada, United States which operated from 1917 to 1961, primarily supplying the United States military with manganese during the first and second World Wars.
 The now-abandoned mine—located near Nevada State Route 564 just south of the Lake Las Vegas neighborhood—popularly stands used as a location for graffiti art.
 On July 9, 2014, the Three Kids Mine Remediation and Reclamation Act (H.R.
 697) was passed, which would lead to the cleanup of the former mine site and capping of the pit, starting in 2024.
-Construction of a residential development consisting 3,000 homes as well as a park is slated to begin at the site in 2025.
+Construction of a residential development consisting of 3,000 homes as well as a park is slated to begin at the site in 2025.

 History

 Operations

 In 1917, three men—B.R.
 Jefferson, B. Edwards, and J. Marrs—discovered a manganese deposit with a high concentration of 20% to 40%.
 Coinciding with World War I, open-pit mining operations began at the mine the same year, supplying the United States military with manganese for military equipment such as steel combat helmets.
 As the war ended in 1918, demand for manganese decreased significantly and the mine remained almost dormant for two decades until World War II reignited the demand for the component.
 A mill for processing manganese at the site of the mine was constructed in 1942 to help meet the demand for the ore.
 However, the decline in war activity in the following years once again resulted in limited activity from the mine and the mill was closed in 1944.
 Mass-production from the mine restarted in 1951 when the on-site mill was remodeled and reopened.
 Production of manganese at the site continued for a decade until the pits were exhausted and the Three Kids Mine subsequently closed permanently in 1961.
 The remaining lead and manganese reserves were sold over the following years and parcels of land from the property were sold and redeveloped in the 1980s.